History of the Ann Arbor Branch Used Book Sale

 “I arrived in Ann Arbor in June, 1988 with a transferred membership from Coldwater and Betty Jozwick, Membership Chair was at my door the same day!
 When I asked if there was ongoing book sale work going on in the summer, she gave me specific directions to Eberwhite School where sorting was taking place on Mondays and Thursdays.
 I arrived to see a huge poster staring down at me:

 “DON’T PUT A BOOK IN THE WRONG PLACE!
 The Watchbird is watching you!””

-Katharine did manage to survive this threat (she has an MS in Library Science after all).
-We have worked very hard since those early days to make book-sorting a very user friendly experience!
+Katharine did manage to survive this threat (she had an MS in Library Science after all).
+We have worked very hard since those early days to make book-sorting a more user-friendly experience!
 There are no wrong answers and even if there were, it doesn’t really matter in the long run.
 The customer will find that book if that’s what they are really looking for!